seapigy/secure-email-mvp/website/FROZEN.md

 **Do not edit files in this folder without explicit approval.**

-## Current Status: FROZEN ❄️
+## Current Status: TEMPORARILY UNFROZEN 🔓

-This website directory is protected against unauthorized changes.
-All modifications require explicit approval from authorized personnel.
+This website directory is temporarily unfrozen for authorized updates.
+Changes are being made with explicit permission.

 ## How to Request a Change